Goosebumps (film): Plot

-Stine and the kids go through a cemetery, where Zach sees Hannah become ghost-like in the moonlight before being attacked by the titular characters from Attack of the Graveyard Ghouls.
-Arriving at the school, Stine confesses to Zach that Hannah is actually Hannah Fairchild from The Ghost Next Door, and he originally created her to cope with his loneliness, but Hannah is unaware of this.
-Stine begins to write a story based on the events around them, while Zach and Champ attempt to warn everyone, but nobody believes them until the mantis attacks the building.
+They cut through a cemetery, where Zach sees Hannah becoming ghost-like in the moonlight before they are attacked by the Graveyard Ghouls.
+At the school, Stine reveals to Zach that his daughter is Hannah Fairchild from The Ghost Next Door, whom he created to cope with loneliness, although Hannah herself is oblivious.
+Stine starts writing a story while Zach and Champ warn everyone as the mantis attacks the building.

-The rest of the monsters are then released and Slappy orders them to storm the school.
-Despite the best efforts of the school's staff and students to keep the monsters out, they break in nonetheless.
-Slappy finds Stine, breaking his fingers with the typewriter's case before he can finish the story.
+Slappy commands the rest of the monsters to attack the school to dispose of Stine.
+They break in and Slappy breaks Stine's fingers before he can finish the story.
+The four trick the monsters into following a school bus rigged with explosives while they board another and travel to the abandoned amusement park.
+Slappy tracks them down and releases the Blob as the other monsters arrive.

-Stine and the kids trick the monsters into following a school bus rigged with explosives while they board another and head for the abandoned amusement park.
-Realizing he'd been fooled, Slappy tracks them down and releases the Blob from The Blob That Ate Everyone as the other monsters arrive.
-Stine confronts it and is devoured, while the trio seek refuge in the park's ferris wheel where Zach finishes the story just before the structure is damaged by the mantis, causing it to roll towards the forest.
-After surviving the ordeal, Zach refuses to open the story's manuscript, because Hannah will also be sucked in, but she reveals she knew the truth about herself all along and opens it, sucking the monsters into it, kissing Zach before accepting her fate.
+Stine is captured while Zach, Hannah and Champ take refuge on the park's ferris wheel, where Zach finishes the story before the mantis causes the structure to collapse and roll towards the forest.
+Zach hesitates to open the story's manuscript because Hannah will also be sucked in, but Hannah reveals she knew the truth all along.
+She opens it, bidding farewell to Zach as she and all the monsters are sucked inside.

-Sometime later, Stine begins working as a substitute teacher at the school while starting a relationship with Lorraine.
-After class, Stine reveals to Zach that he brought Hannah back into reality by writing a new copy of her story.
-Zach and Hannah kiss and leave together, Stine incinerates the copy and prepares to leave, but then finds his typewriter writing by itself.
-It turns out that Brent Green evaded imprisonment and is using the typewriter to write a new Goosebumps story entitled The Invisible Boy's Revenge, much to Stine's horror.
+Some time later, Stine begins working as a substitute teacher and starts a relationship with Lorraine.
+He reveals to Zach that he brought Hannah back by writing a new version of her book.
+As Zach and Hannah leave together, Stine incinerates the book but then finds his typewriter writing by itself.
+To his horror, Brent Green was omitted in the monsters' re-imprisonment and prepared to take revenge on his creator.